finos/rune-dsl/documentation/rosetta-modelling-component.md

     add updatedVehicleOwnership -> drivingLicence: <"Add newDrivingLicence to existing list of driving licences">
         newDrivingLicence
 ```

-If the value of the `<RosettaExpression>` is itself a list instead of a single element, the `add` keyword will append that list to the output.

 ``` Haskell
 func GetDrivingLicenceNames: <"Get driver's names from given list of licences.">